Esri/cityengine-sdk/README.md

 * Facebook: https://www.facebook.com/CityEngine
 * Twitter: https://twitter.com/CityEngine

 ## Issues

-Find a bug or want to request a new feature?
+Did you find a bug or do you want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute and to extend and improve the examples by sending us pull requests.

 ## Licensing
 Copyright (c) 2019 Esri

 You may not use the content of this repository except in compliance with the following Licenses:
-  1. All content of all directories **except "examples"** is licensed under the Esri [Terms of Use](http://www.esri.com/legal/licensing-translations).
-  2. All content in the "examples" directory tree is licensed under the APACHE 2.0 license.
+1. All content in the "examples" directory tree is licensed under the APACHE 2.0 license.
 You may obtain a copy of this license at http://www.apache.org/licenses/LICENSE-2.0.
-  3. The example data is licensed by the "ESRI Attribution and Licensing Agreement".
+1. All other content is licensed under the [Esri Terms of Use](https://www.esri.com/legal/licensing-translations) (also see [Product-Specific Terms of Use](https://assets.esri.com/content/dam/esrisites/en-us/media/legal/product-specific-terms-of-use/e300.pdf)).